OpenGammaProject/Mini-SiD/README.md

 * Input voltage: 3.2 V - 5.5 V.
 * Low-voltage device: No HV needed like with a photomultiplier tube.
 * SiPM voltage range from 27.5 V to 33.8 V.
-* Extremely-low power consumption: ~1 mA @ 3.3 V in standard operation.
+* Low power consumption: <5 mA @ 5 V in standard operation.
 * Adjustable gain for the SiPM pulses, also affects pulse decay time and therefore dead time.
 * TTL output for counting pulses or time-over-threshold applications.
 * Additional raw pulse output if you want to manipulate the signal or use it for spectroscopy.
 * Dead time only limited by the speed of the scintillator and the gain.
 Typically <10 µs.
-* Only needs an additional cheap microcontroller to build a simple scintillation counter for example.
+* Only needs an additional cheap microcontroller to, for example, build a simple scintillation counter.

 ## Working Principle